richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 After logging in to the external network, after you execute the external network upgrade step, you see the **M365 Native Mode** option in admin settings.
 Select this tab and follow its instructions to complete the M365 Native Mode alignment.

-**Qs ON THIS STEP: DO YOU LOG IN TO THE LEGACY NETWORK TO DO THIS?
-ALSO, WHEN DO YOU "EXECUTE THE EXTERNAL NETWORK UPGRADE STEP"?
-ALSO, WHAT DOES THE DATA MOVE CONSIST OF?
-SOME NETWORKS CAN TAKE MONTHS TO COMPLETE A CONVERSION AND DATA MIGRATION.**

 ## Launch the new external network

 >[!IMPORTANT]
 > Update the policies of the Entra tenant that hosts your new external network based on your security requirements, including the policies to identify, respond to, and recover from security threats.

-Upon completion of the data move to the new external network administrators should take the following actions:
+After completing the data move to the new external network, administrators must take the following actions:

-- Confirm that Communities are configured as they were in the legacy network;
+- Confirm that all Communities are configured and operating as they did in the legacy network;

-- Notify users of the new network via a communication channel applicable to your organization.
+- Notify users of the new network through a communication channel applicable to your organization.

 >[!NOTE]
-> When you re-add guests to the new network, it offers a feature to notify users of the new URL/domain.
+> When you re-add guest accounts to the new network, it offers a feature to notify users of the new URL/domain.

 ## FAQ